MikeORed/random-tables-mcp/docs/dev/implementation-notes.md

 Input validation is performed using Zod schemas.
 This ensures that the input data is valid before it reaches the domain layer.

-## Deviations from Original Plan
+## Additional Implementation Details

 ### Value Objects

-The original plan only mentioned the `Range` value object, but the implementation includes additional value objects:
+The implementation includes the following value objects:

+1. **Range**: Represents a range of values.
-1. **RollTemplate**: Represents a template string that references another table.
+2. **RollTemplate**: Represents a template string that references another table.
-2. **TemplateReference**: Represents a parsed template reference.
+3. **TemplateReference**: Represents a parsed template reference.

-These additional value objects enhance the functionality and provide better separation of concerns.
+These value objects enhance the functionality and provide better separation of concerns.

 ### RollResult Entity

-The `RollResult` entity has additional properties not mentioned in the original plan:
+The `RollResult` entity includes the following properties:

+1. **tableId**: ID of the table rolled on.
+2. **entryId**: ID of the resulting entry.
+3. **content**: Content of the resulting entry.
+4. **timestamp**: When the roll occurred.
-1. **isTemplate**: Indicates whether the result contains a template.
+5. **isTemplate**: Indicates whether the result contains a template.
-2. **resolvedContent**: Contains the resolved content if the result contains a template.
+6. **resolvedContent**: Contains the resolved content if the result contains a template.

-These additional properties support the template functionality.
+The isTemplate and resolvedContent properties support the template functionality.

 ### Repository Implementation

-The original plan mentioned a `FsTableRepository`, but the implementation uses `FileTableRepository` instead.
-The name was changed to be more descriptive and follow common naming conventions.
+The implementation includes two repository implementations:

+1. **FileTableRepository**: Stores tables as JSON files on the filesystem.
-The implementation also includes an `InMemoryTableRepository` that wasn't explicitly mentioned in the original plan.
-This provides a useful option for testing and development.
+2. **InMemoryTableRepository**: Stores tables in memory, which is useful for testing and development.

 ### Random Number Generation

-The original plan mentioned a `CryptoRngAdapter` using Node's crypto module, but the implementation includes a `DefaultRandomNumberGenerator` using `Math.random()` as the default.
-This was done for simplicity and performance, with the `CryptoRandomNumberGenerator` available as an option for better randomness.
+The implementation includes two random number generator implementations:

+1. **DefaultRandomNumberGenerator**: Uses `Math.random()` for simplicity and performance.
+2. **CryptoRandomNumberGenerator**: Uses Node's crypto module for better randomness, which is important for applications where the randomness quality matters.

 ## Future Enhancements